 Nebraska, while far below the national average in premiums as a percentage of income, shared a record low with the nation in 2008.
 According to NAIC.org, the state’s premiums have been below the nation’s for several decades.

 Drunk Driving Fatalities

 After beginning 2010 well below the national average in drunk driving fatalities, the National Highway Traffic Safety Administration’s revealed that 2011 and 2012 saw a large increase.
-In 2012, the national average was 31 percent, which was surpassed by Nebraska’s at 35 percent.
+In 2014, the number of fatalities was once again below the national average.

 Teen Drinking and Driving

-The Center for Disease Control reports that Nebraska’s teens drink and drive almost 1 percent more than the national average.
-The state’s percentage came in at 11 percent, while the national average reported 10.1 percent.
+The Center for Disease Control reports that Nebraska’s teens drink and drive slightly more than the national average.

 Vehicular Theft in Nebraska